Planet Rock (radio station)

-Planet Rock is a British digital radio station owned and operated by Bauer as part of the Kiss Network.
+Planet Rock is a British digital radio station and network owned and operated by Bauer Media Audio UK.
 The station broadcasts classic rock music.

-As of December 2022, the station has a weekly audience of 1.2 million listeners according to RAJAR.
+As of December 2024, the station has a weekly audience of 956,000 listeners according to RAJAR.

 Overview

 The station was established in 1999, initially run by the GWR Group as part of the launch lineup of Digital One stations.
-Ahead of GWR's purchase by Global, the station was sold to Malcolm Bluemel's 'Rock Show' consortium in 2008, and from there was sold on to become part of Bauer Radio’s portfolio of brands in 2013.
+Ahead of GCap's purchase by Global, the station was sold to Malcolm Bluemel's 'Rock Show' consortium in 2008, and from there was sold on to become part of Bauer Radio’s portfolio of brands in 2013.

 Planet Rock is a digital-only service, transmitting on the DAB network (and through digital TV and online platforms).
-It is available nationally on Sky, Virgin Media, Freesat and Online, and to some locations via DAB.
+It is available nationally Online, and to some locations via DAB.

 On 1 March 2016, Planet Rock ceased on national DAB, transferring to the part-national Sound Digital multiplex, losing transmission in Devon, Cornwall, parts of Scotland, Wales, East Anglia and other areas of the UK.
 Some of these areas regained access to the station with the introduction of additional transmitters to the SDL network in autumn 2018.

 History

 Planet Rock was founded in 1999 as the only classic rock radio station in the UK at that time.

 On 11 February 2008, the previous owner GCap Media (now Global Radio), announced that the station would close by 31 March 2008, along with sister station theJazz, unless a buyer was found.
 According to a statement by former presenter Fish, this was not due to the profitability of Planet Rock itself, which had been reported to be good, but rather to GCap's overall financial state.
 The station's relative popularity on digital radio brought controversy to the closure threat.
 Although theJazz ceased broadcasting on schedule, a campaign by listeners meant that a number of buyers expressed interest in Planet Rock, including a consortium publicly headed by Queen guitarist Brian May.

-On 4 June 2008, was sold to a consortium led by Malcolm Bluemel and supported by Tony Iommi, Ian Anderson, Gary Moore, and Fish.
+On 4 June 2008, the station was sold to a consortium led by Malcolm Bluemel and supported by Tony Iommi, Ian Anderson, Gary Moore, and Fish.
 There was no break in transmission and the programming remained unchanged.

 On 25 September 2012, it was reported that Malcolm Bluemel was looking for a buyer for the station.

 On 6 February 2013, the station was sold to Bauer Media for a deal worth between £1 million and £2 million.

 On 23 May 2013, Bauer Media announced that the output of Planet Rock would become available on FM in the West Midlands on the frequency used by Kerrang!
 Radio in Birmingham from 14 June 2013.
 All programming now comes from London with the Birmingham studios closed and Kerrang! continuing in a different form on digital platforms.

 From 8 am on 7 September 2015, the 105.2 FM frequency was taken over by Absolute Radio.